erickgabrielfg/erickgabrielfg/README.md

 Hello!
 My name is Erick Gabriel
 ==============================

-I am a of software engineering graduate and I am constantly learning
+I am a of software engineering graduate and i am constantly learning

 *   🌍  I'm based in Ceará/Brazil
 *   ✉️  You can contact me at [erickgabrielferreira@alu.ufc.br](mailto:erickgabrielferreira@alu.ufc.br)